2011–2014 terrorist attacks in Kenya: 2013

-January – June

 On 4 January, at 7 pm, two people were killed and seven wounded in a grenade attack at Dagahale area in Garissa.
 The grenade was hurled from a saloon car at a tent where people were chewing khat.

 A grenade was thrown into a police vehicle as it drove past a crowd along Ngamia road near the local District Officer's (DO) office on 7 January 2013.
 Four people including three police officers were seriously wounded in a grenade attack on a police car in Garissa town.
 On 8 January, one of the wounded, a 22-year-old man, succumbed to injuries.
 The number of wounded admitted in hospital was confirmed as eight people including four police officers.

 On the evening of 9 January, two grenades were thrown into the World Food Programme (WFP) compound in Mandera Town.
 There were no injuries reported.
 The blast occurred as a group of worshipers was leaving a nearby mosque after their prayers.

 On 16 January, suspected Islamic militants shot dead five people and injured three others at a restaurant in the eastern city of Garissa.
 Authorities said they believed the gunmen belonged to the Al-Shabaab group, as the victims included a senior prison warden, fitting a pattern of attacks against security forces.

 Two men believed to be suicide bombers of Somali origin died on the morning of 17 January 2013 after improvised explosive devices (IEDs) had gone off in Hagdera refugee camp in Dadaab.

 On 31 January, a blast injured three Kenyan policemen during the evening in the Dagahalley area of the northern town of Dadaab.
 The explosion had targeted a police vehicle.
 Police had earlier in the evening recovered two hand grenades.

 On 2 February, a KDF soldier was killed in a blast in Wajir after a terrorist who appeared to know him hurled a grenade at the man and his girlfriend.
 The officer was among several people on a break from the coordinated Linda Nchi operation in southern Somalia between the Somali military and Kenyan forces against the Al-Shabaab insurgents.
 Two other policemen were wounded in the explosion, while the woman had injuries to her legs.

 On 5 February, an administration police sergeant was assassinated in Garissa.
 He had just arrived in the town from his habitual station in Dadaab when one of several gunmen shot him in the head.
 The assailants escaped the scene by foot, with police making no arrests.

 On the evening of 18 April, four armed men walked into the Kwa Chege Hotel in Garissa and started shooting.
 At least six people were shot dead and ten others seriously wounded.

 On 9 June, nearly simultaneous evening attacks in Eastleigh (Nairobi) and Likoni (Mombasa) left at least 15 people injured.